HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/creating-manual-options.md

 :::

-### Disable regular buy now option if Downpau purchase options exist on a product
+### Disable regular buy now option if Downpay purchase options exist on a product

 :::info Note
 Downpay purchase options are only available for certain sales channels and payment methods that are listed on [this page](https://help.shopify.com/en/manual/products/purchase-options/subscriptions/setup#subscription-products) under **Eligibility requirements**.
 If you choose to limit products to Downpay purchase options only, your customers may lose the ability to purchase these products on unsupported channels and payment methods.